To reset to the automatic color balance setting, double-click on the image with the right mouse button (with control key on Mac OS).

 If you have the Adaptec DirectCD Wizard on the Toolbar, you may have to remove it to get VueScan to run.

 If you have an ELSA Synergy III graphics card (or possibly other NVideo graphics cards) and VueScan hangs when starting, you may need to disable the Desktop Manager that comes with the card (the file that causes the problem is nvdesk32.dll).

 On Linux, run vuescan from any directory.
 Your serial number will be stored in ".vuescanrc" in your home directory.

 If you're using a newer version of Ubuntu Linux, you can install the needed version of libstdc++ with the command "sudo apt-get install libstdc++5".
 If you're using 64-bit Linux, you might also need to install "ia32-libs" and "ia32-libs-gtk".

+You can find more details here.
 If you're using a Firewire scanner, make sure you've loaded the sbp2 module.

 If you get errors from gtk when starting VueScan, make sure the LANG environment variable is set to C.

 If VueScan crashes on startup, make sure you aren't using the idescsi module - this can cause problems.